*Updated November 2021

 Want a review?
 We got you:

-This mic is going to be one of the best options all around.
+This condenser microphone is going to be one of the best options all around.
 It’s got a cardioid pickup pattern, which makes it versatile enough to use in most projects.
 It also comes in at $99 — bundled with a solid base/stand and a pop filter, it’s pretty much ready to go right out of the box.

 Oh, and as the name suggests, it’s a USB microphone.
 You can plug it into a computer and start recording voiceover in less than a minute.
 Linus Tech Tips has the review: